 By: Denice Goodrich Liley, Ph.D., ACSW

-Denice Goodrich Liley, Ph.D., ACSW, CSW-G, is an associate professor of social work at Boise State University.
-Dr. Liley has more than 25 years of social work practice experience, primarily with older adults and end-of-life care.
+Denise Goodrich Liley, Ph.D, ACSW, is an associate professor of social work at Boise State University School of Social Work.

 This article appeared in the Summer 2006 issue of THE NEW SOCIAL WORKER.
 Copyright 2006 White Hat Communications.
 All rights reserved.
 For reprint permission, contact Linda Grobman .